 - Backup and recovery – When you’re considering capacity, it's worth remembering that backups may double or triple your data storage needs.
 Backups can be made at fixed intervals, such as hourly, daily, or real-time.
 The type of backup most suitable for your enterprise will depend on your individual business needs.
 It's also vital to anticipate potential data losses or breaches and have a data recovery plan in place.

 With something as big and challenging as dealing with terabytes of unstructured data, it can be tempting to put off the issue to a later date.
 But, enterprises that procrastinate on data management run the risk of falling behind their competitors.

-Unstructured data stores may contain critical information that can help business leaders to make better decisions.
+Unstructured data stores may contain critical information that can help business leaders make better decisions.
 But, extracting this important information can be a challenge.
 Technology solutions designed to help enterprises store and manage their unstructured data can provide business intelligence tools to mine this data for the nuggets of gold hidden within.

 Michael Brenner is a keynote speaker, author and CEO of Marketing Insider Group.
-Michael has written hundreds of articles on sites such as Forbes, Entrepreneur Magazine, and The Guardian and he speaks at dozens of leadership conferences each year covering topics such as marketing, leadership, technology and business strategy.
+Michael has written hundreds of articles on sites such as Forbes, Entrepreneur Magazine, and The Guardian, and he speaks at dozens of leadership conferences each year covering topics such as marketing, leadership, technology and business strategy.
 Follow him @BrennerMichael.

-© 2020 Nutanix, Inc. All rights reserved.
+© 2022 Nutanix, Inc. All rights reserved.
 For additional legal information, please go here.